harshvardhaniimi/quote-generator/README.md

 # quote-generator
-The aim is to generate quotes from various repositories.
-I will start with Wikiquotes "Quote of the day" which can be found on: https://en.wikiquote.org/wiki/Wikiquote:Quote_of_the_Day.
-I will add IMDb and Goodreads after that.
+The aim is to make a quotes generator website which we take with our breakfast.
+Quotes are derived from Wikiquotes "Quote of the day", found on: https://en.wikiquote.org/wiki/Wikiquote:Quote_of_the_Day.

 I used SelectorGadget and rvest to scrap quotes from Wikipedia page.
 Then I used Unsplash API to get a random nature background image.
-Combining these two will give me a nice quotes page.
+Finally, I use Shiny to combine all of these and make a webapp out of it.

 Link to app: https://harshvardhan.shinyapps.io/quotes_generator/.